Edinburgh-Chemistry-Teaching/MD_ResearchTechniques/paper.md

 # Summary

 *An Introduction to Computational Chemistry Techniques* is an open educational resource originally developed for postgraduate taught masters chemistry students at the University of Edinburgh to introduce practical aspects of molecular dynamics simulations.
-Aimed at students with no prior experience in programming or computational chemistry, this module is delivered over a month as a series of four 3-hour workshops in a computer-lab setting, with the last session dedicated to individual projects.
+Aimed at students with no prior experience in programming or computational chemistry, this module is delivered over a month as a series of three 3-hour workshops in a computer-lab setting, and a final session dedicated to individual projects.

 The module introduces foundational concepts in Unix command-line navigation, setting up, running and analysing molecular simulations, using high-performance computing systems.
 The material is provided to the students through virtual machines with the content delivered via HTML-based guides, opened on local web browsers, and open-source tools.
 Students work through materials at their own pace, supported by demonstrators.